webpack-contrib/copy-webpack-plugin/README.md

         "relative/path/to/file.ext",
         {
           from: "**/*",
-          // Terser skip this file for minimization
+          // Terser skip this file for minification
           info: { minimized: true },
         },
       ],